 Investee companies that are not consolidated, but over which the Company exercises significant influence, are accounted for under the equity method of accounting.
 Whether or not the Company exercises significant influence with respect to an Investee depends on an evaluation of several factors including, among others, representation on the Investee company's board of directors and ownership level, which is generally a 20% to 50% interest in the voting securities of the Investee company.
-Under the equity method of accounting, an Investee company's accounts are not reflected within the Company's Consolidated Balance Sheets and Consolidated Statements of Income; however, the Company's share of the earnings or losses of the Investee company is reflected in the caption "Loss from equity method investments" in the Consolidated Statements of Income.
-The Company's carrying value in an equity method Investee company is reflected in the caption "Equity method investments" in the Company's Consolidated Balance Sheets.
+Under the equity method of accounting, an Investee company's accounts are not reflected within the Company's consolidated Balance Sheets and consolidated Statements of Operations; however, the Company's share of the earnings or losses of the Investee company is reflected in the caption "Loss from equity method investments" in the consolidated